asreview/cloud-usage/40-kubernetes.md

 kubectl apply -f s3-secret.yml
 ```

-Edit the `worker.yml` file and uncomment the lines related to S3.
+Edit the [worker.yml](k8-config/worker.yml) file and uncomment the lines related to S3.

 By default, only the metrics file are uploaded to S3.
-Edit `worker-receiver.py` to change that.
+Edit [worker-receiver.py](code/worker-receiver.py) to change that.

 By default, the prefix of the folder on S3 is the date and time.
-To change that, edit `tasker.sh`.
+To change that, edit [tasker.sh](code/tasker.sh).

 ## Prepare the tasker script and Docker image

-The `tasker.sh` defines everything that will be executed by the tasker, and indirectly by the workers.
+The [tasker.sh](code/tasker.sh) defines everything that will be executed by the tasker, and indirectly by the workers.
-The `tasker.Dockerfile` will create the image that will be executed in the tasker pod.
+The [tasker.Dockerfile](code/tasker.Dockerfile) will create the image that will be executed in the tasker pod.
 You can modify these as you see fit.
 After you are done, compile and push the image: